 How to grow Nandina, common name Heavenly Bamboo

-Nandina is one of the best evergreen garden shrubs with all year round interest.
+In the right place, Nandina produces white flowers, berries and a strong autumn colour.
 It's common names Heavenly or Sacred Bamboo, but it isn't in any way related to a Bamboo.
-It is safe to grow and not a garden thug or invasive, in fact its appearance it is quite delicate.
-It is known as Heavenly Bamboo because it has religious associations in China where it is used to decorate alters and it is also very popular in Japan.
+It is safe to grow and not a garden thug or invasive.
+In fact, its appearance it is quite delicate.
+Its religious associations in China, where it decorates alters, give it the name Heavenly Bamboo; it's also very popular in Japan.

 Where and How to Plant Nandina Heavenly Bamboo